Skip to main content

 Remote source

-For configs maintained elsewhere, point at a URL that returns an mcpServers document. gaal downloads the JSON and merges its mcpServers entries into the target.
+For configs maintained elsewhere, point at a URL that returns an mcpServers document. gaal downloads the JSON and merges the entry whose key matches name into each target.

 mcps: